 Once you have confirmed your show(s) you'll need to get them submitted via 'Eventotron'.
 It's at this point that you'll be required to pay the participation fees.
 For more information on fees see below.

 Each year we ask acts and promoters for feedback on how they found things and we try and respond to as much as possible.
-After the 2019 festival we asked for feedback on the fee structure and so there have been some changes which we hope reflect what people have told us.
+After the 2020 festival, and during the pandemic, we asked for feedback on the fee structure and so there have been some changes which we hope reflect what people have told us.
 If you have any comments on the fees, do let us know so we can take these suggestions and comments into account for 2021 and beyond.

 Why do we charge fees?